Instant Pot Orange Chicken

 Once of the important steps to balancing the sweetness from the marmalade?
 Adding a little spice (sriracha) and acidity (vinegar).
 If you can only find sweeter marmalade, add double the extra rice wine vinegar.
 Why does this help?
 It’s time for my favorite subject… kitchen chemistry!

 Balanced sauces add a vinegary kick to tone down sweetness.
 Vinegar, which has a low pH (acidic) adds sourness which both tones down overly sweet flavors and enhances saltiness.

 The Instant Pot orange chicken itself is super easy to make: the pressure cooker does all the work for you!
 Saute the chicken for a few minutes to give it a little brown color, then toss in all the sauce ingredients and cook.

 After releasing pressure, saute again for a few minutes more until the sauce reaches the desired thickness.
 Sprinkle on some sesame seeds and green onions and dinner is ready.

 Works with both chicken breasts and chicken thighs, so it’s perfect to use whatever you have in the freezer.

-We like to serve ours with a big side of steamed broccoli and rice (cauliflower or regular), and a few orange slices on the side (because what 2 year old doesn’t love an excuse to eat oranges with dinner)?
+We like to serve ours with a big side of steamed broccoli and rice (cauliflower or regular), and a few orange slices on the side.
+It’s quick, easy, and healthier than takeout.
+The best kind of weeknight dinner!